ARRIVALS AND

 Do I need travel protection?

 We highly recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
+Our Packages already includes an insurance policy for travel assistance, reimbursement of medical expenses, baggage insurance and personal belongings, travel cancellation insurance stipulated with Europe Assistance.
+(Read the Insurance Condition)

-When is final payment due?
+When is the final payment due?

-Depending on your package, the balance is due 7 or 15 days before the arrival.
+Depending on your package, the balance is due 15 or 30 days before the arrival.

 How much should I tip my guides?